Middle Years Festival

 Middle Years Festival Focus

 1. Showcase grade 5 – 9 drama productions of Thirty (30) minutes or less.
+Note: Students in other grades may participate if they are not competing in a Regional Festival.

 2. Provide professional development by working with theatre professionals.